xijo/betterplace_apidocs/README.md

 }
 ```

-If errors occur during the creation process of a resource the answer will
+If errors occur during the creation process of a resource, the answer will
-contain helpful information about how to resolve the issues.
+contain helpful information about how to resolve the issue.
 Please note
 that this information is not meant to be used in your application directly
 but only for your development process.
 We might change the specs for the
-errors-response at any time without further notice.
+error response at any time without further notice.

 Example with validation errors: